 Summoning the Dragon (召龙节) is a male-only celebration held every twelve years at Miao villages in the Leigong Shan region of southeastern Guizhou.
 The ceremony is usually closed to outsiders but in March 2019 a friend managed to wrangle special permission for me to attend the event at Xiao Kaitun in Yongle county (永乐镇小开屯村) – though have to say that people would have been much happier if I hadn’t been there.

+Each village in the area holds its own festival on different years.
 The main purpose of Summoning the Dragon is to encourage a good crop of children for each household – ideally nine boys (riding horses and playing lusheng pipes), and seven girls (dressed in fine embroidery, their silver jewelry jingling as they dance at festivals).

 On the day of the ceremony, the dragons are painted pink – a colour which attracts children – and a white rooster is tied up at their heads.
 White usually represents death in China, but for the Miao white objects form a link between the spirit world and ours; all around Miao villages you see small spirit “bridges” made of tiny bamboo arches covered in white paper.